 Tip 3 dress comfortably and layers

-Tip 6 is to moisturise so it’s not only about keeping your body hydrated but also your skin.
+so it is not only about keeping your body hydrated but also your skin.
 I have been aware of this from previous flights and always take a small bottle of moisturiser or lip balm.

 So, I think I have most of this sussed, although I am still anxious and it’s the claustrophobia side of things as I don’t like being enclosed that are worrying me the most and unless we are lucky enough to have a free seat next to us it is something I am just going to have to grin and bear.